Antillean Creole: Origin of creole

-Lesser Antillean Creole began as the pidgin "baragouin" in 1635.
+Antillean Creole began as the pidgin "baragouin" in 1635.
 It was spoken by French settlers, the Africans they enslaved, and Aboriginal peoples that resided on the islands.
 It originated in the Guadeloupe and Martinique areas of the Lesser Antilles.
 It was not until 1700, when there was an increase in African influences, that this pidgin transitioned into the creole that it is today.
 The formation of this creole was influenced by many different dialects and languages.
 These include dialects of French, other European languages, Carib (both Karina and Arawakan), and African languages.

 Due to the influences from its origins, this creole has some distinctive linguistic features.
 Features of French included in Lesser Antillean Creole include infinitive forms of verbs, the use of only the masculine noun forms, oblique pronouns, and its subject to verb word order.
 Features from African languages include their verbal marking system as well as providing a West-African substrate.
 Other features of this creole also include doubling to emphasize a sentence, the word "point" to inflect the negative, and the non-distinguished adverbs and adjectives.

 The language emerged in a context of plantation slavery in the French Antilles.
 Due to differing native tongues, it was difficult for French settlers to communicate with the enslaved Africans and vice versa, as well as for slaves of different ethnic origins to communicate between each other.
 As a result, they were forced to develop a new form of communication by relying on what they heard from their colonial enslavers and other slaves.
 According to Jesuit missionary Pierre Pelleprat, French settlers would change their way of speaking to a simpler form to be more accommodating to the enslaved people.
 For example, to say "I have not eaten" settlers would say "moi point manger" even though the proper French translation is "Je n'ai pas mangé".
 This simpler form of French, along with linguistic influences from other languages, eventually evolved into Antillean Creole.